crazyyy/wp-framework/wp-content/plugins/all-in-one-wp-security-and-firewall/readme.txt

 - First commit to the WP repository.

 == Upgrade Notice ==
-* 5.2.4: Prevent firewall rules from incorrectly disabling on upgrade.
+* 5.2.8: Fixes a conflict with the Duo authentication plugin.
+Various tweaks, fixes and improvements.
 See changelog for full details.
 A recommended update for all.